Sam Morsy: Chesterfield

 Morsy agreed to sign a two-year deal with League Two club Chesterfield in July 2013, after a fee had been settled with Port Vale, due to Morsy being under the age of 24.
 Manager Paul Cook said that "When we found out that he may be available, we moved heaven and earth to get him here."
 On 30 March 2014, he played at Wembley Stadium in Chesterfield's 3–1 defeat to Peterborough United in the final of the Football League Trophy; he provided the assist for Eoin Doyle's goal after "a powerful run into the Posh box".
 He played a total of 39 games as Chesterfield won promotion as divisional champions in 2013–14, and at the end of the campaign he was voted the club's Player of the Year.

-He captained Chesterfield to the League One play-offs in 2014–15, and was reported to be a target for Cardiff City manager Russell Slade in the summer.
+He captained Chesterfield to the League One play-offs in 2014–15.
+He was reported to be a target for Cardiff City manager Russell Slade in the summer.
 Milton Keynes Dons also had a bid of £400,000 turned down by Chesterfield.

 Wigan Athletic

 On 28 January 2016, Morsy agreed a two-and-a-half-year deal with Wigan Athletic after being sold for an undisclosed fee (later reported to be £200,000 plus a 10% sell-on clause for any profit Wigan may make on his future transfer).
 He was named on the Football League team of the week after he "pulled all the strings" in a 2–1 victory at Walsall on 20 February.
 He scored his first goal for Wigan in a 4–1 win against Swindon Town on 25 March.
 Wigan went on to win promotion as champions of League One in the 2015–16 season.

 On 31 August 2016, he joined Barnsley on loan for the rest of the 2016–17 season.
 New Wigan manager Warren Joyce activated the release clause of the loan contract in January 2017, but Joyce was pessimistic over his chances of keeping Morsy at the DW Stadium because previous manager Gary Caldwell had agreed a clause that meant Barnsley could purchase Morsy for a set fee upon expiry of the loan.
 Morsy returned to Wigan and signed a one-year contract extension on 16 January.

-He was named as team captain in August 2017, with Dan Burn also named as "club captain", though it was confirmed Morsy would wear the armband and Burns would deputise in Morsy's absence.
+He was named team captain in August 2017, with Dan Burn also named "club captain", though it was confirmed Morsy would wear the armband and Burns would deputise in Morsy's absence.
 Paul Cook led Wigan to a highly successful 2017–18 campaign, with Morsy scoring three goals in 47 appearances as Wigan won promotion as champions of League One for the second time in three seasons.
 Wigan also made a big impression in the FA Cup, knocking out top-flight sides A.F.C.
 Bournemouth, West Ham United and Manchester City to reach the quarter-final.
 Morsy scored in the win over Bournemouth but missed the victory over eventual Premier League champions Manchester City due to suspension.